S3 Multi-Region Access Points should have block public access settings enabled

-If you manage resources directly, configure the relevant Terraform AWS provider resources to meet this control.
+Use AWS provider resources directly.
 See docs for the resources involved: aws_s3control_multi_region_access_point.

 resource "aws_s3control_multi_region_access_point" "this" {